 Notes: People aged 17 or younger were not considered among the TE population in the MPO's analyses until the FFYs 2022-26 TIP.
-Additionally, starting in the FFYs 2022-26 TIP, the low-income population was defined based on poverty status.
+Additionally, starting in the FFYs 2022-26 TIP.
+Additionally, starting in the FFYs 2022-26 TIP.
+The low-income population was defined based on poverty status.
 People served or impacted may be double counted if they live in more than one project area.
 Projects funded by the MBTA use ridership data for the affected stop or line; CATA and MWRTA projects use regionwide averages as detailed ridership data are not available.

 FFY = federal fiscal year.
 LEP = limited English proficiency.
 TE = transportation equity.
 TIP = Transportation Improvement Program.

 Sources: US Census Bureau and 2015-17 MBTA Systemwide Passenger Survey.